Invariant Policy Learning: A Causal Perspective: Simulation Experiments

 \subsection{Generalization and Invariance}

 We first consider an oracle setting, where we know a priori which subsets are invariant.
-From our data generating process, it follows that $\{X^2\}$ is the the only invariant set.
+From our data-generating process, it follows that $\{X^2\}$ is the only invariant set.
 We then compare an invariant policy which depends only on $X^2$ with a policy that uses both $X^1$ and $X^2$.
-We train both policies on a data set of size $10'000$ obtained from multiple training environments under a fixed initial policy $\pi^0$ (see Appendix~\ref{app:sim:init_policy}).
-In both cases, we employ a weighted least squares regression\footnote{Since there is no model misspecification in this simulation, one could also use a regular least square which yields a similar result.} to estimate the expected reward $\EX[R \mid A, X^S]$, where $S$ is the subset that the policy uses.
-The policy then takes a greedy action w.r.t.\ the estimated expected reward, i.e., $\argmax_{a} \hat{\EX}[R \mid A=a, X^S]$ (see Appendix~\ref{app:sim:policy_optmization}).
+We train both policies on a dataset of size $10'000$ obtained from multiple training environments under a fixed initial policy $\pi^0$ (see Appendix~\ref{app:sim:init_policy}).
+In both cases, we employ a weighted least squares to estimate the expected reward $\EX[R \mid A, X^S]$, where $S$ is the subset that the policy uses.
+The policy then takes a greedy action w.r.t.\ the estimated expected reward, i.e., $\argmax_{a} \hat{\EX}[R \mid A=a, X^S]$ (see Section~\ref{sec:algo_inv_policy}).
 Then we evaluate both policies on multiple unseen environments and compute the regret with respect to the policy that is optimal in each of the unseen environments.
 Figure~\ref{fig:oracle} shows the results.
 Each data point represents the evaluation on an unseen environment.
 The $y$-axes show the regret value and the $x$-axes display the distance from each unseen environment to the training environments (the distance is computed as the $\ell^2$-distance between the average value of the pairs $(\gamma_{e_{tr}}, \alpha_{e_{tr}})$ in the training environments and the pair $(\gamma_e, \alpha_e)$ in the unseen test environment).
 The plot shows that the worst-case behavior of the invariant policy is smaller than the non-invariant one.
 In particular, for environments different from the training environments the gain can be significant.
-This empirically supports our result of Theorem~\ref{thm:inv_policy}.
+This empirically supports our result of Theorem~\ref{thm:inv_policy_NEW}.